gallium-aurum-yttrium/easy-v2ray/README.md

 Note: this setup is quite stable, but more advanced detection techniques may still detect it in the future.
 Hopefully by using a CDN node this is mitigated, as the number of users using this is mostly limited to people with IT-background.

+The latest version of this document can be found here: https://github.com/gallium-aurum-yttrium/easy-v2ray/

 # Overall architecture
  - Webserver (nginx) is used to serve real HTTPS requests and forward the special requests to V2Ray
  - HTTPS certificate provided by letsencrypt.org